abstractpotato/Starch-Miner/python/README.md

-# Python Miner
+# Python Starch Miner

-This version does not require any modules outside of the python 3.8 library
+This version does not require any modules outside of the Python 3.8 library

 Compatible with Python 3.8 or later versions.